-Annex B (to Resolution 2 (Rev. Geneva, 2022))
+Annex B (to Resolution 2 (Rev. New Delhi, 2024))

-Points of guidance to ITU-T study groups for development of the post-2022 work programme
+Points of guidance to ITU-T study groups for development of the post-2024 work programme

-B.1 This annex provides points of guidance to study groups for the development of post-2022 study Questions in accordance with their proposed structure and general areas of responsibility.
+B.1 This annex provides points of guidance to study groups for the development of post-2024 study Questions in accordance with their proposed structure and general areas of responsibility.
 The points of guidance are intended to clarify, where appropriate, interaction between study groups in certain areas of common responsibility, and are not intended to provide a comprehensive list of such responsibilities.